 About us

-Cantoni Therapeutics is dedicated to the discovery and development of best-in-class small molecule inhibitors towards nicotinamide N-methyltransferase (NNMT), a novel and promising target for cardiometabolic disease and other indications
+Cantoni Therapeutics is pioneering the discovery and development of small molecule bisubstrate inhibitors towards nicotinamide N-methyltransferase (NNMT), a novel, unexplored and promising target for obesity and its cardiometabolic complications.

 Indications